Zearin/11ty-website/src/docs/dev-server.md

     // Opt-out of the live reload snippet
     enabled: true,

-    // Opt-out of DOM diffing updates and use page reloads
+    // Use DOM diffing updates instead of page reloads
     domdiff: true,

     // The starting port number to attempt to use
     port: 8080,

-    // number of times to increment the port if in use
+    // number of times to increment `port` if in use
     portReassignmentRetryCount: 10,

     // Show local network IP addresses for device testing